Vikuuu/Vikuuu.github.io/_posts/2025-06-07-building-git-part-6.md

 }
 ```

-Here we read the file, and then get the signature, version and count of the entries
+Here we read the file, and then get the signature, version, and count of the entries
 by splicing the `data` `[]byte`.
-We know that signature, version and count all of these three occupy the
+We know that signature, version, and count all of these three occupy the
 4 byte in the index file.
 Then we verify that signature and version are what
 we expect them to be.
 If they are then we write that data into our `[]byte` slice named hash we created in the `load` method.